 If you want a simple carousel, this one can be for you.
 With a very limited amount of options, React Swipeable is an easy-to-use component.

 It’s an interesting fact that you can move the slider by following a specific pattern while swiping.
-It’s not something that you’ll easily find in other components and that also makes it quite unique.
+It’s not something that you’ll quickly find in other components, making it quite unique.

 An unopinionated component that will provide you with the bare minimum to create your own slider.

-In addition to the expected sliding effects, this carousel also provides a zooming option.
-Something not very common too!
+In addition to the expected sliding effects, this carousel also provides a zooming option—something not very common, either!

-Apart from that, this carousel puts its main focus on being a WCAG accessible carousel.
+Apart from that, this carousel focuses on being WCAG accessible.
 So, if accessibility is what you care about, you might want to consider this carousel!

 8. React AwesomeSlider

-As its own name says, React AwesomeSlider is an awesome slider.
+As its name says, React AwesomeSlider is an awesome slider.
 I couldn’t have put it better.

-The number of options it provides isn’t too big, and therefore, it is not as customizable as others.
+The number of options it provides isn’t too big; therefore, it is not as customizable as others.

-It can not contain multiple items on the carousel as others can, but as long as this is not a problem this is a great option to choose from.
-Especially if you care about the transition effects!
+It can not contain multiple items on the carousel like others, but as long as this is not a problem for you, this is a great option—especially if you care about the transition effects!

-A pretty complete and functional carousel.
-It’s definitely a more simple component than many others but it has all you need for a basic slider.
+This is a pretty complete and functional carousel.
+It’s definitely a simpler component than many others, but it has all you need for a basic slider.

 It also supports vertical scrolling and three different kinds of transitions.
 Scroll, fade, and scroll 3d.
 On top of that, it has an extra option to turn zoom on.